Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 Name: 298, dtype: object
 ```

-Since Barbara Morgan was the oldest to join the astronaut program, I was interested in her journey in getting to that point at that stage of her life.
+Since Barbara Morgan was the oldest to join the astronaut program, I wanted to know her journey in becoming an astronaut at an older age.
 So I read into Barbara's [Wikipedia page](https://en.wikipedia.org/wiki/Barbara_Morgan) and was not disappointed in learning her journey!

-- Barbara Morgan was the backup to Christa McAuliffe as part of the Teachers in Space Project back in 1985.
+- Barbara Morgan, a school teacher, was the backup to Christa McAuliffe as part of the Teachers in Space Project back in 1985.
 McAuliffe was part of the crew for the ill-fated _Space Shuttle Challenger_ mission in 1986.

 - Morgan was finally selected in 1998 and flew on the STS-118 Mission.